DEGIRO Account Types: Basic vs Custody

 Your situation What matters Suggested path

 New DEGIRO user Basic is the default.
-Lending is a separate opt-in decision.
+Lending is a separate opt-in decision, off by default.
 Basic — decide on lending separately

-Legacy Custody + accumulating ETFs Income fees rarely fire; Custody overhead is low Keeping Custody is reasonable
+Legacy Custody + accumulating ETFs Income events rarely arise at all, and dividend processing is priced at zero on both account types Keeping Custody is reasonable

-Any investor who values no lending Lending is now opt-in on Basic — you can simply not enable it Basic with lending disabled is a clean option
+Any investor who values no lending Lending is opt-in on Basic, off by default, and offered in four markets only — you can simply not enable it Basic with lending disabled is a clean option

 Governance-focused shareholder Lending transfers voting rights during loan period Do not opt into lending